 I remember months ago, reading statistics online about the rapid decrease in women’s fertility rates past the age of 35.
 Well, to a single woman approaching 40, this kind of information was toxic.
 Panic mode set in.
 I started doing calculations.
 What was the likelihood of meeting someone in the next few months?
 And even if I met Mr Right, how long to date?
 And then to marry?
 Another 1-2 years at best.
 In the meantime, fertility rates constantly declining.
 Each month counts.
 And all this precious time lost….the biological clock tick, tick, ticking away.
-Each month passing by begun to feel like a prison sentence – thou hast been sentenced to have no children!
+Each month passing by began to feel like a prison sentence – thou hast been sentenced to have no children!

-In my desperation at the lack of a suitable partner to marry, I begun to consider science.
+In my desperation at the lack of a suitable partner to marry, I began to consider science.
 Surely science could provide the answer?
 Freeze my eggs.
-Have a back-up plan.
+Have a backup plan.
 Just in case!
 I read stories of women who had frozen their eggs in their 30s and later had children at 45.
 Why not?
 These are modern times and I am a modern woman.
 But, even freezing one’s eggs had a sell by date.
 The longer you leave it, the less likely you are to get good eggs to harvest.
 The articles recommended having it done no later than 33.
 Well, that was not an option, I had long passed that age.
-It all begun to look so gloomy.
+It all began to look so gloomy.
 What to do?

-That is when Faith stepped in.
 A good antidote to the panic-induced fears caused by just a little knowledge.
 As I prayed over the matter, the story of Lot’s daughters came to mind.
 Hebrew tradition has it that Lot had 4 daughters – two married and two virgins.
 When Sodom & Gomorrah was destroyed, Lot fled with only the virgin daughters, the married ones remaining behind with their husbands.
 Lot’s daughters thought that the world had been destroyed again, as in the days of Noah.
 They felt they were the only ones left alive.
 They did not know that it was only Sodom & Gomorrah that had been destroyed, not the entire world.
 Panic mode set in.